Work in Progress

 This website is not an academic journal, obviously, but it may also be useful to mention here that the fact that some academic journals continue to pay museums and image libraries for reproductions of public domain artworks is largely a matter of tradition and is immaterial as a legal argument.
 Copyright terms have always been constitutionally limited, and public domain exists for an important societal reason; for more on the ethical and legal ramifications of this subject, see the Duke School of Law Center for the Study of the Public Domain.
 For more on the legal and ethical ramifications of claiming copyright where no copyright exists, see, among other sources, “Copyfraud” (New York University Law Review), by Jason Mazzone, professor of law at Brooklyn Law School.
 Finally, on the subject of photographs of public domain artworks, for a recent interview of an intellectual law specialist at the University of Virginia Law School, see here.

 Be sure to check the blog for updates to the timeline.
-I add new items to the timeline fairly regularly, and I often discuss items of interest on the blog as I add them.
+I add new items to the timeline fairly regularly, and often I also discuss items of interest on the blog as I add them to the timeline.
 Readers can comment on individual blog entries rather than commenting via email if they wish (comments are screened for spam then posted regularly).
 Specific categories of the blog relevant to the timeline include trombone history, alto trombone, and trombone images.
 There are also “tags” found at the bottom of each blog post; these “tag” words can be used roughly like one might use an index in a book: click on the tag clowns, angel musicians, or Moravians, for example, to see blog posts related to these specialized subjects.
 The website also has a fairly good search function (upper-right of each page) that may be helpful for finding specific entries.

 Again, this is a work in progress.
 Comments and input are most welcome.
 Enjoy!